saurabhagarwal43800/lwcommunity/README.md

-#This is my testing repository to learn GitHub
+#This is my GitHub repository used for testing and learning

 Creating a new branch __dev1__ in GitHub from *master*
 Make some changes in __README.md__ file and commit